 - What did they like or not like about the past consultant’s work style?
 If you are a high tech person and the lead loved that their past consultant conducted in-person meetings, that’s something to be aware of.

-Step 6: Get crystal clear about your lead’s expectations—and if you fit into them.
+Step 6: Get crystal clear about your potential clients expectations in working with you—and if you fit into them.

 As important as open dialog is, you have to do your homework on your own.
 Fortunately, this internet makes this dead simple!